What is Versatile VC? How do you compare with other VCs?

 Do you make follow-on investments?

-The conventional wisdom in tech VC is to double down on “winners” regardless of price.
-We disagree with both parts of that sentence: in conventional VC there’s business risk even in Series A,B, and C rounds, so it’s often opaque who are the “winners”.
-All all investors face the risk of investing at a valuation which is too high.
+The conventional wisdom in tech VC is to double down on perceived “winners” regardless of price.
+We disagree with both parts of that sentence.
+In conventional VC there’s usually great business risk at every single round, so it’s often opaque who are the “winners”.
+Any unprofitable company is inherently vulnerable to the kindness of strangers (investors).
+And even a profitable company still faces other types of business risk.
+And secondly, all investors face the risk of investing at a valuation which is too high and/or a poor structure.